 There was a medium body to the brew, which appeals to a pretty large audience of coffee drinkers.
 So if you are unsure of your giftee’s coffee preferences, this is probably a safe bet.

-The beans are wet processed and are mechanically/patio dried.
+The beans are wet-processed and are mechanically/patio dried.
 This particular bag is Fair Trade Certified, Rain Forest Alliance Certified, and Shade Grown.

 Guatemala Antigua Coffee

 Next up is the single-origin, Guatemalan Antigua coffee from the Santa Barbara Estate.
-The brew give the classic, richly full-bodied brew that fans of the region have come to expect.
+The brew gives the classic, richly full-bodied brew that fans of the region have come to expect.
 We really appreciated the nice, strong aroma of nuts and cocoa.